splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3-apm.rst

-Expansion and optimization phase part 2: Splunk Application Performance Monitoring
+Expansion and optimization part 2: Splunk Application Performance Monitoring
 *************************************************************************************

 To expand and optimize Splunk Infrastructure Monitoring, you must do the following: